stephaniefriddle/artPage/README.md

 CSS Features

 * My navigation menu is a hamburger menu for mobile and for tablet and desktop changes to a horizontal list.
-* I used Flexbox to change the layout from single column on mobile and table to two columns on desktop.
+* I used Flexbox to change the layout from single column on mobile and tablet to two columns on desktop.

 JavaScript Features